In for the long run

 What was behind the research?

-What was a barrier to extending the running time?
+What was seen as a barrier to extending the running time?
 Why has this changed?

-The effect of extending the production run time of a typical milk pasteurizer was assessed on an industrial scale in a pasteurised consumption milk dairy plant.
+The effect of extending the production run time of a typical milk pasteurizer was assessed on an industrial scale in a pasteurized consumption milk dairy plant.
 In those tests, we measured the following:

 - Total plate count (TPC) of the raw milk